CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 -> "Running jobs" -> "Running Jobs from the Command Line" -> "The HOST, DRIVERHOST, and SUBHOST Options"

-Set the "driver" or "master" to run on "localhost:1" as it needs to run for whole duration of your workflow, i.e. as long as any subjobs are still running.
-Alternatively, if it needs a lot of resources, run that on a "longrun" HOST and the others on a "normal" HOST (i.e. "small" Slurm partition).
-Suitable splitting would reduce your queuing time.
+Set the "driver" or "master" to run on a HOST that allows for long run times (if it's a big calculation).
+The driver needs to be alive for the whole duration of the workflow.
+You can use "interactive" which allows for 7 days for one core.
+If you need to run multiple workflows at the same time, choose "longrun" for the next drivers.
+In both cases select a "normal" HOST
+(i.e. "small" Slurm partition) for the (sub)jobs.
+Suitable splitting will reduce your queuing time.
 Asking for the longrun HOST "just in case" is not dangerous, but may lead to unnecessary queuing.

-!!!
-Note
-    For any jobs in Puhti, never allocate more than one core from `localhost` and even that, only for a driver process.

 You may be able to set the number of subjobs already in the GUI.
 Typically, it would set the